pmamico/crysys2022/InstantDevelopmentCompany/README.md

 I downloaded all the templates from here, and checked them.

-The base template seemed like this:
+The base template looked like this:

 <img src="images/idc_005.png" alt="drawing" width="800"/>